TAI-EPAM/page-objects-generator/README.md

 You can find "example" folder in tests, which contains [ExampleTest](https://github.com/TAI-EPAM/page-objects-generator/blob/master/src/test/java/com/epam/page/object/generator/example/ExampleTest.java) file.
 Each test need to run in isolation from others, because folder with generating .java source files are cleared before each test.
 In [ExampleTest](https://github.com/TAI-EPAM/page-objects-generator/blob/master/src/test/java/com/epam/page/object/generator/example/ExampleTest.java)
-you can change outputDir where will be generate .java source files and packageName from which will be started structure of the project.
+you can change `outputDir` where will be generate .java source files and `packageName` from which will be started structure of the project.
 ```
 private String outputDir = "src/test/resources/";
 private String packageName = "test";
 ```
-At the end of each test you can find generating .java source file in folder which located by the path: outputDir + packageName. <br/>
+At the end of each test you can find generating .java source file in folder which located by the path: `outputDir` + `packageName`. <br/>
-For example run exampleTestCommonElement.
+For example run `exampleTestCommonElement`.
 We can see our .java source files by the following path: "src/test/resources/test".<br/>
 <p align="center"><img src ="https://user-images.githubusercontent.com/13944502/34299793-e66f4ec8-e735-11e7-91b3-48a7d0787e66.png" /></p>

 #### EndToEnd Tests
 ## SearchRule
-Search rule is set of rules using for searching web components on web pages.
-User could set search rules in JSON files in special structure which you could see in [JSON structure](#json-structure) section.
-There are 3 different types of search rule now: common, complex and form.
+`SearchRule` is set of rules using for searching web components on web pages.
+User could set `SearchRules` in JSON files in special structure which you could see in [JSON structure](#json-structure) section.
+There are 3 different types of `SearchRule` now: `CommonSearchRule`, `ComplexSearchRule` and `FormSearchRule`.
 Respectively they all have their own JSON structure.
 ## JSON structure
 Page object generator uses JSON files to form search rules for getting elements from web pages.